How to Make Major Stroke Changes?

 Why I am Making Changes Now.

 So why did I decide to make changes after all of this time.
 You have to understand that my stroke, my stance, my alignment and everything about my game has been ground into my muscle memory over the last 20 years.
-We as players does not respond well to making changes without a really tough positive attitude and real determination.
+We as pool players do not respond well to making changes.
+In fact as human beings we avoid change like the plague.
+This is because we feel comfortable with our present actions and emotions.
+Ive always done it this way.
+Change is awkward without a tough, positive attitude and real determination.

 To put it simply I had stopped playing pool for probably 13 years.
 When I came back to the game I was 62. after major practice and playing on the local circuit for 1 year, I was not getting the results that I thought I should have been getting.